21vidaloca/ps/readme.md

 **Exemplu `combined_data.csv`:**

     label,text
-    ham,"Hey, are you around?
-I'm running a bit late..." spam,"Congratulations!
+    0,"Hey, are you around?
+I'm running a bit late..."
+    1,"Congratulations!
 You've won a free iPhone.
+Click here..."
-Click here..." ham,"Ok, see you in 5."
+    0,"Ok, see you in 5."
     ...

 ## Rulare